![]() |

 Attachment of all appropriate schedules.

-Inadvertent error or omission of a de minimus nature in the completion of a report, statement or document shall not be deemed to be a "willful failure to file or a willful filing of false or incomplete information" under Section 9-26 of the Election Code.
+Inadvertent error or omission of a de minimus nature in the completion of a report, statement or document shall not be deemed to be a "willful failure to file or a willful filing of false or incomplete information" under Code Section 9-26.

-"Immediate Family" means the spouse, parent or child of the public official, candidate or any other person referred to in this Part.
-A parent shall include a stepparent or adoptive parent.
-A child shall mean a biological, adopted or stepchild.
+"Immediate Family" means the spouse, civil union party, parent, legal guardian or child of the public official, candidate or any other person referred to in this Part.
+A parent includes a stepparent or adoptive parent.
+A child means a biological, adopted, legal dependent or stepchild.

 "Labor Union" means any organization of any kind, or any agency or employee representation committee or plan, in which employees participate and that exists for the purpose, in whole or in part, of bargaining with employers concerning grievances, labor disputes, wages, rates of pay, hours of employment or conditions of work.